quicwg/base-drafts/draft-ietf-quic-transport.md

 the registration policy from {{iana-policy}}.
-Permanent registrations in this registry are assigned using the Specification Required policy ({{!RFC8126}}), except for values between 0x00 and 0x3f (in hexadecimal; inclusive), which are assigned using Standards Action or IESG Approval as defined in {{!Sections 4.9 and 4.10 of RFC8126}}.
+Permanent registrations in this registry are assigned using the Specification Required policy ({{!RFC8126}}), except for values between 0x00 and 0x3f (in hexadecimal; inclusive), which are assigned using Standards Action or IESG Approval as defined in {{Sections 4.9 and 4.10 of RFC8126}}.

 In addition to the fields in {{iana-provisional}}, permanent registrations in